nvidia-holoscan/holoscan-sdk/examples/ping_distributed/README.md

 This example demonstrates a distributed ping application with two operators connected using add_flow().

 There are two operators involved in this example:
-  1. a transmitter in Fragment 1 (`fragment1`), set to transmit a sequence of integers from 1-10 to it's 'out' port
+  1. a transmitter in Fragment 1 (`fragment1`), set to transmit a tensor map containing a single tensor named 'out' on its 'out' port.
-  2. a receiver in Fragment 2 (`fragment2`) that prints the received values to the terminal
+  2. a receiver in Fragment 2 (`fragment2`) that prints the received names and shapes of any received tensors to the terminal

+The `--gpu` command line argument can be provided to indicate that the tensor should be on the GPU instead of the host (CPU).
+The user can also override the default tensor shape and data type.
+Run the application with `-h` or `--help` to see full details of the additional supported arguments.

 *Visit the [SDK User Guide](https://docs.nvidia.com/holoscan/sdk-user-guide/holoscan_create_distributed_app.html) to learn more about distributed applications.*